Maccabi Tel Aviv B.C.: 2004 and 2005, back-to-back EuroLeague championships

-Maccabi Tel Aviv fans did not have to wait too much for another big title, as it all clicked in the 2003–04 season.
-Sharp's miracle three-pointer to survive the EuroLeague Top 16 that year has become one of the classic shots in European basketball history, and is unforgettable for any Maccabi fan.
+Maccabi experienced a successful 2003–04 season.
+Sharp's miracle three-pointer to survive the EuroLeague Top 16 that year has become one of the classic shots in European basketball history.
 Once in the 2004 EuroLeague Final Four, Maccabi turned in a record breaking performance, with an outstanding 118-point title game performance.
-Maccabi won back-to-back EuroLeague titles in 2005, becoming the first team to do so since 1991.
-The players Šarūnas Jasikevičius, Anthony Parker, Tal Burstein, Maceo Baston, and Nikola Vujčić, coached by Pini Gershon, became a classic lineup in European basketball history.
-This team of 2003–04 and 2004–05 is generally considered one of the best basketball teams in European club history, and certainly one of the most fun to watch ever in basketball history.
-After starting point guard "Saras" Jasikevičius left the team, to fulfill his lifelong dream and play in the NBA, Maccabi went back to the EuroLeague Final, in the 2005–06 season, but CSKA Moscow stood in the way of a three-peat.
-Anthony Parker and Maceo Baston left after that year, and returned home, signing multi-million dollar contracts with NBA teams.
-Center Nikola Vujčić stayed with Maccabi for two more years, playing in one more final, in the 2007–08 season, before leaving the team, and signing a multi-million dollar deal with Olympiacos.
+Maccabi won a second consecutive EuroLeague title in 2005, becoming the first team to do so since 1991. Šarūnas Jasikevičius, Anthony Parker, Tal Burstein, Maceo Baston, and Nikola Vujčić, coached by Pini Gershon, became a classic lineup in European basketball history.
+This team of 2003–04 and 2004–05 is generally considered one of the best basketball teams in European club history.
+After Jasikevičius left the team, to fulfill his lifelong dream and play in the NBA, Maccabi went back to the 2006 EuroLeague Final, but CSKA Moscow stood in the way of a three-peat.
+Anthony Parker and Maceo Baston left after that year, signing multi-million dollar contracts with NBA teams.
+Center Nikola Vujčić stayed with Maccabi for two more years, playing in 2008 EuroLeague Final Four, before leaving the team, and signing a multi-million dollar deal with Olympiacos.
 Israeli Super League legends Derrick Sharp and Tal Burstein, remained with Maccabi, and continued to play for the team until 2011 and 2012, respectively.
 Maccabi also dominated the Israel League, winning every tournament from 1993 to 2007, and winning multiple Cup tournaments.